agera-edc/MinimumViableDataspaceOld/README.md

 - Click on `Run workflow`
 - Provide the resources prefix that you used when you deployed your DataSpace.
 - Click on `Run workflow` to trigger to destroy your MinimumViableDataspace DataSpace.

+Note that the GitHub Artifacts by the Destroy pipeline are only retained for 90 days.
+If destroying a deployment after that period, the pipeline will fail.
+In that case, manually delete the provisioned Azure resource groups.